maz-kar/DepenJect/README.md

 # DepenJect

 ## Description
-A self-educational iOS experiment to illustrate the difference of Singleton and Dependency Injection.
+A self-educational iOS experiment to illustrate the difference between Singleton and Dependency Injection.

 ## Frameworks
 Swift - SwiftUI - Combine